hyperbolic-time-chamber/intro-to-rest-and-http/node-rest-server/README.md

 Once you have completed the exercise, take a moment to read through the README for Server-Side Concepts and REST a second time as you will likely find that you have a better understanding of the concepts discussed given that you just completed an exercise putting the concepts into practice.

+You can check out the solution branch at any time to see a working implementation, although you are encouraged to do so only after making a solid attempt at the exercise.

 #### Setup

 _[Back to Top](#table-of-contents)_